Photo: Charlotte Patmore

 What’s the best gig you’ve ever been to?

-If you could work with any artist in history?
+If you could be on the line up with any two bands in history?

 Which Subcultures have influenced you?